-GLOBAL HISTORY AND GEOGRAPHY Part I (Grade 9 - required) (2000) (AP World History I may be substituted)
+GLOBAL HISTORY AND GEOGRAPHY Part I (Grade 9 - required) (2000)

-Part II (Grade 10 - required) (2100) (AP World History II may be substituted)
+Part II (Grade 10 - required) (2100) (AP World History may be substituted)

 Global History and Geography is a chronological approach to World History.
 This course meets the New York State Board of Regents standards and is fully aligned to the Common Core Standards.
 There is a focus on literacy and an emphasis on vocabulary and reading informational texts and primary sources.
 It is divided into two sections.
 Grade 9 begins the study of the ancient world through approximately 1500 B.C.E.
 It includes an Introduction to Global Studies, Ancient World Civilizations and Religion, Global Interactions, and the First Global Age.